Is Alligator Alley Dangerous?

 Florida Travel Blog answers all your questions, concerns, and misinformation about Alligator Alley in Florida from the toll booth in Broward County (Ft.
 Lauderdale, Florida) to the westernmost toll booth in Collier County (Naples, Florida).

 Just south of Alligator Alley is another road that crosses south Florida called the Tamiami Trail.
-You will generally be rewarded with more sightings on Rt.
+You will generally be rewarded with many more sightings on Rt.
 41, the Tamiami Trail.
 You can see our comparison here.

-What is Alligator Alley?
+What is I 75 Alligator Alley Florida?

 Alligator Alley was opened as a two-lane roadway through the Everglades in 1968.
 Controversy quickly developed.
 It was a dangerous road.
 Head-on collisions were common.
 Wildlife quickly became accustomed to the traffic and used the roadway for crossings in the Everglades.
 That resulted in more collisions.